 echo "Password set"

 This script takes username and password as parameters and sets the password in each of the Pgpool servers.
-It only works with postgres account
+It only works with postgres account so it's only ment for admins.

 Then we create pgpool_set_password function in Postgresql.